Niranjanasnair/collaborative-canvas/README.md

-# Real-Time Collaborative Drawing Canvas
+# Collaborative Canvas

-A fully-featured collaborative drawing application built with **Vanilla JavaScript** and **Node.js + WebSockets**.
-Multiple users can draw simultaneously on the same canvas with real-time synchronization.
+A real-time collaborative drawing platform built entirely with Vanilla JavaScript and Node.js (WebSockets), designed to bring creativity and teamwork together on a shared digital canvas.
+Multiple users can sketch, erase, and experiment simultaneously every stroke appears instantly across all connected screens, creating a seamless, interactive, and synchronized drawing experience.

 ## Features

+- Real-time drawing with instant stroke updates
+- Brush and eraser tools with adjustable size
+- Color picker with preset and custom color options
+- Undo and Redo functionality
+- Clear and Save options for the canvas
+- User name display near each cursor
+- Responsive and minimal interface

 ### Core Functionality
 - **Real-time Drawing**: See other users' strokes as they draw them